RAWMIC17/zeotap_chatbot_1/README.md

 # Zeotap Chatbot - Frontend (Flutter)

-This is the **Flutter-based frontend** for the Zeotap Chatbot, which provides a user-friendly chat interface for querying and retrieving AI-generated responses.
+This is the **Flutter-based frontend** for the Zeotap Chatbot, which provides a user-friendly chat interface for querying and retrieving scraped responses.
 The backend is built using Flask.

 ## 🚀 Features
 - Interactive chat UI